adr1enbe4udou1n/fastapi-realworld-example-app/README.md

 uv run uvicorn app.main:app --reload # run uvicorn
 ```

-And that's all, go to <http://localhost:8000/docs>
+And that's all, go to <http://localhost:8000/api> to view the Open API documentation

 ### Validate API with Newman